fransci-co/fransci-co.github.io/_pages/about.md

 ---

 <br>

-Hey there, thank you visiting my website!
+Hey there, thank you visiting my website! <span style="font-size: 2rem;">👋</span>

-I am a very curious scientist who took some time from business to learn more about exciting topics.
+I am a scientist who took some time from business to learn more about exciting topics.

 I worked as a data scientist and bioinformatics researcher.